ISI-MIP/isimip-files-api/README.md

     }
 ```

 to your nginx virtual host configuration.
+The service should then be available at https://yourdomain/cutout/